Treating Substance-Induced Psychosis and Psychotic Disorders

 Outpatient treatment is an alternative to inpatient care for individuals with outside obligations and a less severe form of dual diagnosis.
 Clients in an outpatient program can continue residing at home and visit the rehab to receive therapy, peer support, and other services to reach their treatment goals.
 After leaving therapy, some clients sign up for outpatient treatment to help them prevent relapses.

 Behavioral therapists focus on helping individuals change self-destructive or unhelpful behaviors.
-They assist in coping with troubling symptoms related to mental health or drug addiction and teach strategies and skills to overcome these symptoms.
+They assist in coping with troubling symptoms related to mental health, psychosis, or drug addiction and teach strategies and skills to overcome these symptoms.

 The type of behavioral therapy someone will receive in rehab depends on their mental health treatment goals but may include any of the following:

-Medication-assisted treatment involves the use of prescribed medications to reduce the severity of withdrawal symptoms or treat underlying or comorbid conditions.
+Medication-assisted treatment involves the use of prescribed medications to reduce the severity of withdrawal symptoms or treat underlying or comorbid conditions such as psychosis.

 Most individuals with addiction will need medication-assisted treatment to help them through the withdrawal process during detox.
 These medications may include pain relievers, glucose, selective serotonin reuptake inhibitors (SSRIs), and/or the following: